Heat vs. Hornets odds, prediction, time: 2026 NBA Play-In Tournament picks, April 14 best bets by proven model

 Top Heat vs. Hornets predictions

-After 10,000 simulations of Heat vs. Hornets, SportsLine's model is going Under on the total (228.5).
+After 10,000 simulations of Heat vs. Hornets, SportsLine's model is going Under on the total (230.5), which has incresed by three points since the opening line.
 Charlotte has trended heavily to the Under this season with 63% of its games hitting that side of the total.

 How to make Hornets vs. Heat picks